 The viewer can almost hear the threads whispering together, and see the length of lace growing as she spins her bobbins over the loom.
 The lace-making apparatus, the bobbins and threads, represent the woman’s entire universe.
 The blank wall, the “nothingness” behind her, heightens this sense.
 Judging by the shadow cast on the wall by her figure, and the nuances of light and shade on her hands and face, Vermeer understood light as a physical entity that originated from sources outside of a subject.
 This rendering is in contrast to the way that earlier painters of religious scenes depicted light as an inner glow emanating from a spiritual subject.

 The lacemaker is dressed in yellow and her cushion, tablecloth and work materials are blue, a visual trope that has become Vermeer’s “trademark”.
 Scholars and art historians have discoursed at length as to why the artist favoured this combination of ultramarine (blue) and lead-tin yellow.
 One theory is that Vermeer, who kept an inn to support his large family, could only paint in his spare time.
 Because of this, he sought to bring outdoor sunshine or yellow, and daylight or blue, into his painted interiors.
 In The Lacemaker, the outside world is also present in the red flowers embroidered on the blue tablecloth.
+Red tones continued in Girl with a Red Hat.

 In summary, The Lacemaker is a parable on the importance of man’s industry in an arbitrary universe.
 It is also a poetic convergence of mathematics and optical theory, of light and colour, of shade and nuance, of simplicity, elegance and beauty.